duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

             Plotly.plot( perf_over_time_scan_other_formats_arrow_pandas_parquet, parsed_json.data, parsed_json.layout );
             });
 </script>

+Once again, we examine all three formats over the entire time horizon.

 When scanning data, Apache Arrow and Pandas are more comparable in performance.
 As a result, while Arrow is clearly preferable for exports, DuckDB will happily read Pandas with similar speed.